 Shifter Woods: Growl

 Cougar shifter Denise is a single mom who just wants a quiet life.
-But when tiger shifter/FBI agent Marco Fontaine shows up in her back yard asking for help, Denise winds up involved in the federal takedown of a cartel kingpin.
+But when tiger shifter/FBI agent Marco shows up in her back yard asking for help, she winds up involved in the federal takedown of a cartel kingpin.
+Marco may be trouble, but she never could resist trouble…

-Marco can’t stop thinking about the beautiful cougar shifter he met after he escaped from Sugar Bear Daughtry.
-He knows his growing attraction to Denise could put both her and her daughter in danger, forcing him to ignore his increasing need for Denise.
-But when the Daughtry cartel strikes back, Marco must use all of his skills, both tiger and human, to protect his mate.
+He knows it’s not smart but Marco can’t stop thinking about Denise, even though his growing attraction could put both her and her daughter in danger.
+When the cartel strikes back, Marco must use all of his skills, both tiger and human, to protect the female who’s captured his heart.

 - Paranormal, Erotic Romance